BCLab-UNM/Swarmathon-Arduino/README.md

   ![Arduino IDE Board Type](http://swarmathon.cs.unm.edu/img/ArduinoIDEBoardType.png)

 2. Ensure that the A-Star is plugged into your PC (not the Swarmie's NUC), then select the proper serial port under "Select > Port".
+Your port number will most likely differ from the one shown in the screenshot below, but you should still see "Arduino Leonardo" next to the correct port.

   ![Arduino IDE Serial Port](http://swarmathon.cs.unm.edu/img/ArduinoIDESerialPort.png)